Mango0x45/thomasvoss.com/src/en/code/mmv/index.md

 Well it does so by providing the user with the `-0`, `-1`, and `-e` flags:

 *`-0`*
-: Tell `mmv` to expect its input to not be seperated by newlines (‘`\n`’), but by NUL bytes (‘`\0`’).
-NUL bytes are the only characters not allowed in filenames besides forward slashes, so they are an obvious choice for an alternative seperator.
+: Tell `mmv` to expect its input to not be separated by newlines (‘`\n`’), but by NUL bytes (‘`\0`’).
+NUL bytes are the only characters not allowed in filenames besides forward slashes, so they are an obvious choice for an alternative separator.

 *`-1`*
 : Run the utility provided to `mmv` individually for each input file.
-If we provide newline seperated input to a given utility, then we won’t be able to tell where in its output an output filename begins or ends.
+If we provide newline separated input to a given utility, then we won’t be able to tell where in its output an output filename begins or ends.
 By running the utility individually for each filename we can avoid this problem.